Why our understanding of what leadership should look like is totally backwards

 We can say then that the essential quality of good management, and good corporate governance, is humility.
 It is resisting the temptation to believe that you have the power to dictate how a business will operate, and what precisely it will become.

-This is why the greatest entrepreneurs don’t need to be the greatest thinkers, or strategists, or forecasters.
+This is why the greatest entrepreneurs don’t need to be the greatest thinkers, or business strategists, or forecasters.
 They just have to be flexible and responsive.
 And, at least at the start, a bit lucky.

 History will always celebrate the outliers; when a brilliant vision did indeed come to pass.
 When a plan did indeed prove to be perfectly predictive.
 But the fact that these are celebrated should prove just how rare they are.